HARRIFIED/HARRIFIED/README.md

 ## 🛠️ Open to Opportunities

-I’m currently open to new opportunities in the fintech industry and am available for frontend, mobile, and backend roles.
+I’m open to new opportunities for front-end, mobile, and back-end roles.
 Feel free to reach out if you have a project or role in mind!